Plotting 2D data¶

 Distinct colormap levels¶

-wrapper also “discretizes” the colormaps
+The apply_cmap wrapper also “discretizes” the colormaps

 used with certain plots.
-This is done using DiscreteNorm
+This is done using DiscreteNorm,

 which converts data values into colormap colors by first (1) transforming